-Throughout the month of August, sixty-five partners throughout the state are coming together to highlight New Hampshire Eat Local Month — a month-long celebration of local food and New Hampshire farmers and producers.
+Throughout the month of August, seventy-one partners throughout the state are coming together to highlight New Hampshire Eat Local Month — a month-long celebration of local food and New Hampshire farmers and producers.
 “All month long, we hope to inspire you to eat more locally grown, raised and made foods, meet the farmers, growers and chefs behind your food and learn new skills that keep you eating locally throughout the year,” said Jen Risley of New Hampshire Farms Network.
 Stay[…]

 August is NH Eat Local Month, and we’ve got 31 days to celebrate!
 All month long, we can find new ways to support New Hampshire farmers and local agriculture.
 1. Visit a farmers’ market 2.
 Eat what’s in season.
 3. Grow your own.
 It’s not too late to plant things like greens, carrots, etc. for the fall, in fact, it’s perfect timing!
 Limited Space? – grow herbs on your window sills or a sunny spot all year round.
 List of[…]

 Thanks for caring about local foods and reducing waste.
 Note that our recipes contain red and green words: Red signals local produce that is in season whereas green is for local foods that are in season now and throughout the year.